Liam Hemsworth Hits The Waves In Body-Hugging Wetsuit Post Miley Split

 “Just a quick note to say that Miley and I have recently separated and I wish her nothing but health and happiness going forward,” the actor said in a post on Instagram.

-He reminded his 13.7 million Instagram followers that the split between the couple was private, and said that he would not be providing comment to the media.
+He reminded his 13.7 million Instagram followers that the split between the couple was private, and said that he would not be providing comments to the media.
 He warned his fans that any statements attributed to him would be fake.

-His ex, meanwhile, was found getting comfortable with Brody Jenner’s ex Kaitlynn Carter.
+His ex, meanwhile, was seen getting comfortable with Brody Jenner’s ex Kaitlynn Carter.
 The two were photographed in a steamy make-out session at a pool in Italy over the weekend.

 "Pics of Liam and I holding hands on the beach coming soon." – Brody Jenner https://t.co/PIGjHI5SNJ